Placeholder text, please change

 Learning Goals:

-• I can learn more about themes concerning events by reading a text that helps me identify elements in a drama.
+• I can learn more about themes concerning solutions by reading a text that helps me infer themes in traditional tales.

 • I can develop knowledge about language to make connections between reading and writing.

-• DIscuss specific ideas in the text that are important to the meaning.
+• Discuss specific ideas in text that are important to the meaning.

 Writing: